 Mouse and touchpad navigation

-You can use your mouse wheel or touchpad to scroll up and down within the active file.
+You can use your mouse wheel or touchpad to scroll up, down, left and right within the active file.

 Unicode/MBCS character encodings and code pages